 “Dea-” is used as a prefix in some other useful words also: dea-aigne (goodwill), dea-bhlas (good taste), dea-chlú (good reputation), dea-nós (good custom), and dea-scéal (good news).
 The hyphen is always used after the prefix “dea-.”

 How about combining this with the phrase “New Year” or “New Year’s”?
 Well, that gives a variety of interesting possibilities, including a good workout of the “tuiseal ginideach” (genitive case).
-Of the samples below, the first one is the most popular that I’ve found online, but I have to acknowledge that the sample is small since I only found about 100 references to New Year’s resolutions in Irish, using some form of “dea-rún” or “dea-rúin.”
-The English phrase, “New Year’s Resolutions,” yielded a tidy 180,000,000 hits at the first go round.
+Of the samples below, the first one is the most popular that I’ve found online, but I have to acknowledge that the sample is small since I only found about 100 references, total, to New Year’s resolutions in Irish, using some form of “dea-rún” or “dea-rúin.”
+The English phrase, “New Year’s Resolutions,” yielded a tidy 180,000,000 hits at the first go-round.
 Oh well, you can’t compare úlla and oráistí.
 Irish has about 250,000 active speakers, with about 50,000 being native speakers.
 English has, need I mention it, about 1.8 billion speakers at various levels, and about 360 million native speakers.
 But <osna>, anyway!

 Here are the possibilites for combining “dea-rún” with “new year,” in rough order of popularity according to what I found online, with some pronunciation tips:

 1. dea-rún na hathbhliana [… nuh HAH-VLEE-uh-nuh], from “athbhliain”

 2. dea-rún don bhliain nua [… dun VLEE-in NOO-uh], from “do” + “an” + “bliain” + “nua”

 3. dea-rún na bliana [… nuh BLEE-uh-nuh], from “bliain”